adramelech-123/learn-golang/README.md

 ### Variadic Functions

-A varidic function is function which we can pass as many arguments/parameters as we like.
+A variadic function is function which we can pass as many arguments/parameters as we like.

 ```go
 func sum(numbers ...int) int {